imadmali/data-engineering/platforms/elasticsearch.md

 --data-binary @fct_put.json http://localhost:9200/fct_table/_bulk?pretty=true
 ```

-The format of the JSON request looks like this.
+The format of the JSON request I'm sending looks like this.

 ```json
 {"index" : {}}